vsivsi/meteor-file-collection/README.md

 }
 ```

-`fc.resumable` is a ready to use, preconfigured `Resumable` object that is available when a `fileCollection` is created with `options.resumable == true`. `fc.resumable` contains the results of calling `new Resumable([options])` where all of the options have been specified by `fileCollection` to work with its server side support.
+`fc.resumable` is a ready to use, preconfigured `Resumable` object that is available when a `FileCollection` is created with `options.resumable == true`. `fc.resumable` contains the results of calling `new Resumable([options])` where all of the options have been specified by fileCollection to work with its server side support.
 See the [Resumable.js documentation](http://www.resumablejs.com/) for more details on how to use it.

 **NOTE:** when using Resumable.js to perform file uploads, it is normal to see 404 errors in the client console that look something like:
 ```